dpacassi/UltimateDrupalReference/README.md

 - [Piwik Web Analytics](https://www.drupal.org/project/piwik) - Adds the Piwik web statistics tracking system to your website.
 - [Redirect](https://www.drupal.org/project/redirect) - Manage custom site redirects.
 - [SEO Checklist](https://www.drupal.org/project/seo_checklist) - The Drupal SEO Checklist uses best practices to check your website for proper search engine optimization.
 It eliminates guesswork by creating a functional to-do list of modules and tasks that remain.
 - [Simple XML sitemap](https://www.drupal.org/project/simple_sitemap) - Every webpage needs an automatic XML sitemap generator for SEO reasons.
-This module aims to be a replacement for the xmlsitemap module for Drupal 8.
+This module aims to be a replacement for the xmlsitemap module for Drupal.

 ### Site building
 - [@font-your-face](https://www.drupal.org/project/fontyourface) - @font-your-face provides an administrative interface for browsing and applying web fonts (using CSS @font-face, supported in all popular browsers) from a variety of sources.